Skip to main content

 Written by Cody Walton

-Updated over a week ago
+Updated over a month ago

-This allows you some additional customization to your mobile app since webpages can be easily customized beyond what some other tab types might be able to do!
+This allows some additional customization to your mobile app since webpages can be easily modified beyond what some other tab types might be able to do!
 For example, you might create something like a Contact Us form, or use some customized embed codes to add more complex functionality to your app.
 You can also utilize images to your advantage to create a seamless app experience for your users!

 A browser tab needs to comply with app store policies.
 This means that there are some limitations to browser tabs, and not all website pages can be used.
 Additionally, your app must be mostly in-app content (such as media items or events), and cannot be mostly browser-based content (such as links or browser tabs), as the app stores don't want apps to be repackaged websites.